kev-m/FitOut/README.md

 **Note:** Currently only export to zip is supported, and the zip files must be extracted to your local drive.

 Once the export is complete, download the zip file and extract it.
-I use `C:\Dev\Fitbit\Google\Takeout`.
+I use `C:/Dev/Fitbit/Google/`.
 This directory is the `takeout_dir`.

 ### Trivial Example